“Cujo, meet the new baby. I’ll let you two get acquainted and I’ll be right back.”

 9. Try to keep the pet’s routine as normal possible.
 Think about how much the baby will affect the routine and dial it back before the baby comes if necessary.

 10. Don’t leave the baby with your pet alone.
 That’s not fair to anyone and you don’t want to give those dicks that told you to get rid of your pet any “I-told-you-so” ammunition.

 11. Lastly, my favourite suggestion was to invite people over that already have infants to get your pet accustomed to a baby.
 You know, tester bait.
 Seriously though, it is a great idea, I just thought the wording was funny.

-Personally, I found their company really comforting in the first few months of my sons lives.
-They would think nothing of hoping up on the couch at 3am, sniff a little baby foot, then curl up next to me and go to sleep.
+Personally, I found their company really comforting in the first few months of my sons’ lives.
+They would think nothing of hopping up on the couch at 3 am, sniff a little baby foot, then curl up next to me and go to sleep.
 It was like they were saying, “You’ve got this, Man.
 Don’t sweat it so much.”

 Viva la hairball!

 Virnalisa sent me this awesome pic of Sir Winston reading up on the new baby ; )

 Also check out my Pinterest board for all the awesome photos of kids with pets.
 You can pass it along to all the naysayers that don’t understand that animals are the best, damn things out there when you have a baby.